 Where to eat and drink

-At the ground the Ratcliffe Bar will be open to Pompey Supporters.
+At the ground the Ratcliffe Bar is usually open to Pompey Supporters.
 It is located at the car park end entrance to the ground, on Sandy Lane.
-It will be open from 12 noon, serves pies and shows Sky Sports.
+The bar serves pies and shows Sky Sports.
 There is a fish and chip shop facing the away end.

-In the town centre there is a choice of pubs and eating places, including a Wetherspoons pub, The Regal Moon, located at The Butts, Rochdale OL16 1EY, originally built as a cinema; The Flying Horse, 37 Packer Street, OL16 1NJ, serving food, real ale and cider; and Yates bar, Fleece Street, OL16 1ND, which has BT Sports and serves pub grub.
+In the town centre there is a choice of pubs and eating places, including a Wetherspoons pub, The Regal Moon, located at The Butts, Rochdale OL16 1HB, originally built as a cinema; The Flying Horse, 37 Packer Street, OL16 1NJ, serving food, real ale and cider, the Flying Horse also has accommodation; and Yates Bar, Fleece Street, OL16 1ND, which has BT Sports and serves pub grub.

 Inside the ground there are kiosks selling a range of hot and cold food and drinks.
 Alcohoil is usually on sale in the away section.